 5. Epigenetic Lifestyle Practices

-The Wellness Pentagon framework holds that no single dimension of health can be optimized in isolation, and nowhere is this more biologically true than in the domain of bioenergetic memory.
-The body that heals is the body that is simultaneously being nourished, moved, rested, connected, and given the space and safety to feel and release what it has been carrying.
+Sleep, nutrition, movement, and time in nature all produce measurable epigenetic effects.
+Poor sleep, inflammatory food, sedentary days, and isolation entrench old patterns, while quality sleep, anti inflammatory nutrition, regular movement, and time outdoors support healing.
+The Wellness Pentagon framework holds that no dimension heals in isolation, and nowhere is that more true than here.
+The body that heals is the one being nourished, moved, rested, connected, and given the safety to feel and release what it has carried.

 The L.I.F.E.
 Method as a Complete System for Bioenergetic Release